gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 ## Continuous Integration with GitLab

 We have our app ready on GitLab, and we also can deploy it manually.
-But let's take a step forward to do it automatically with Continuous Delivery method.
+But let's take a step forward to do it automatically with [Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/#continuous-delivery) method.
 We need to check every commit with a set of automated tests to become aware of issues at the earliest, and then, we can deploy to the target environment if we are happy with the result of the tests.

-[GitLab CI](/gitlab-ci/) allows us to use [Docker](https://docker.com/) engine to handle the process of testing and deploying our app.
+[GitLab CI/CD](../../ci/README.md) allows us to use [Docker](https://docker.com/) engine to handle the process of testing and deploying our app.
 In the case you're not familiar with Docker, refer to [How to Automate Docker Deployments](http://paislee.io/how-to-automate-docker-deployments/).

-Before setting up GitLab CI, we need to prepare our work environment to be able to build, test, and deploy our app with GitLab CI.
+To be able to build, test, and deploy our app with GitLab CI/CD, we need to prepare our work environment.
-To do that, We'll use a Docker image which has the minimum requirements that a Laravel app needs to run.
+To do that, we'll use a Docker image which has the minimum requirements that a Laravel app needs to run.
 [There are other ways](../../ce/ci/examples/php.html/#test-php-projects-using-the-docker-executor) to do that as well, but they may lead our builds run slowly, which is not what we want when there are faster options to use.

 With Docker images our builds run incredibly faster!